thewca/wca-regulations/wca-regulations.md

 - 4a) A scrambler applies scramble sequences to the puzzles.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
     - 4b1) Generated scramble sequences must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
     - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
-Exception: For Fewest Moves Solving, competitors receive scramble sequences during the round (see [Article E](regulations:article:E)).
+Exception: For 3x3x3 Fewest Moves, competitors receive scramble sequences during the round (see [Article E](regulations:article:E)).
     - 4b3) Specification for a scramble program: An official scramble sequence must produce a random state from those that require at least 2 moves to solve (equal probability for each state).
 The following additions/exceptions apply:
         - 4b3a) For blindfolded events, the scramble sequence must orient the puzzle randomly (equal probability for each orientation).
         - 4b3b) 2x2x2 Cube: The (random) state must require at least 4 moves to solve.